Non-Medication Approaches to Anxiety: A Gentle Overview

 Natural Supplements for Anxiety Relief

-Several natural supplements have shown promise for anxiety relief in clinical studies.
-However, it's crucial to work with healthcare providers when using supplements, as they can interact with medications and have side effects.
+Several herbs and nutrients have a long history of traditional use for calm and relaxation.
+It's important to work with healthcare providers when using supplements, as they can interact with medications and have side effects.

 Ashwagandha